jhades/angular2-redux-store/README.md

-WARNING: this repo is deprecated.
+WARNING: this repo is Deprecated.
 If looking to integrate Angular 2 and Redux, have a look at [ng2-redux](https://github.com/angular-redux/ng2-redux).

-Probably the most important question about this type of architecture is when should we use it and why ? this blog post goes over it, the pros and cons - [Angular 2 Service Layers: Redux, RxJs and Ngrx Store - When to Use a Store And Why ?](http://blog.angular-university.io/angular-2-redux-ngrx-rxjs/)

 # Angular 2 Redux Store